kart-projects/DataExplorer/README.md

 Describe.py - Python file to begin exploration of data.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Please feel free to use the code here as you would like!
+No specific Licensing needed please feel free to use the code here as you would like!